gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

 **Stop** before you plan and submit the workflow with ``pycbc_submit_dax``.
-You will pass an additional file to ``pycbc_submit_dax`` using the ``--cache-file`` option with a list of files that Pegasus can re-use from a pervious run.
-The Pegasus Workflow Planner will try to reduce the workflow using this cache file.
+You will pass an additional file to ``pycbc_submit_dax`` using the ``--cache-file`` option with a list of files that Pegasus can re-use from a previous run.
+The Pegasus Workflow Planner will reduce the workflow using this cache file.
 Reduction works by deleting jobs from the workflow whose output files have been found in some location in this cache file.